 6. Straight Leg Raise

-The Final Word
+The Final Word on Abs

-The results or muscle definitions in lower abs will depend on your body fat percentage.
-The faster you bring down your body fat percentage, the faster and more you can start to see those abdominal muscles.
+In your weekly exercise regimen, include cardio and these six exercises for your lower abs.
+You should soon see improvements in your lower abs, core strength, and overall fitness.
+The amount of muscle definition of your lower abs, however, will depend on your body fat percentage.
+The faster you bring down your body fat percentage, the quicker you will start to see those abs.

 This is why it is key to practice healthy eating and focus on your nutrition.
 A healthy diet void of refined carbohydrates and sugary drinks will give you results in reducing your belly fat and your waist size.
 As a benefit, losing weight around your midsection areas is good for your overall health.

 Beginners should talk to their healthcare professional for recommendations before starting any new exercise program.
 Good luck!